NOAA-GFDL/FMScoupler/README.md

 appear in the above initialization call.
 For example, for atmosphere/sea ice exchange on the coupler’s surface exchange grid, the following fields are read by xgrid_mod: I_ATM_ATMxOCN, J_ATM_ATMxOCN, I_OCN_ATMxOCN, J_OCN_ATMxOCN, and AREA_ATMxOCN.
 These fields were placed in grid_spec.nc by the make_xgrids utility.

+### Source Code Documentation

+A publicly available version of this repository's doxygen-generated source documentation is available at https://noaa-gfdl.github.io/FMScoupler.
+It is updated upon every release.

+Alternatively, documentation can be generated manually by running `doxygen` in the top level of your cloned repository.

 ## Disclaimer

 The United States Department of Commerce (DOC) GitHub project code is provided